gdquest-demos/godot-2d-tactical-space-combat/NOTES.md

 - Use white sprite to tint it for fast coloring
 - Positive rotation turns right
 - Connect signals with default binds (true/false eg.)
+- Implementation details are dictated by the scope of the project.
+For example, in our case, path finding is constructed so that units move to closest available positions.
+In FTL this is implemented in a simpler way: units just move in predefined tile positions if available.
+In our case path finding might be influenced by positioning of computers in rooms that have specific placement and units have to go to them in order to be operated.
+We won't go this far, but this is something that has to be discussed in order to determine the implementation details.